The Enduring Role of Islands in Maritime Navigation

 The Azores: Atlantic Stepping-Stones

-Far in the mid-Atlantic, the Azores were discovered by Portuguese navigators in the early 15th century and quickly became a critical refueling stop for ships returning from the Americas and the East Indies.
-The islands were particularly important for the Carreira da Índia, the annual Portuguese fleet that sailed to India for spices.
-Prevailing westerly winds and the Gulf Stream made the Azores a natural point of landfall for ships crossing the Atlantic from west to east.
-The archipelago also played a key role in early transatlantic cables and aviation, with the United States establishing a military base during the Cold War.
-Today, the Azores are an autonomous region of Portugal and a UNESCO Global Geopark, combining volcanic landscapes with historic maritime heritage.
+Prevailing westerly winds and the Gulf Stream current made the Azores a natural landfall for ships crossing the Atlantic from west to east, facilitating safer and more predictable return journeys.
+In addition to their maritime functions, the Azores played a role in early transatlantic telegraph cable installations and aviation routes.
+During the Cold War, the United States established a military base on the islands, underscoring their strategic importance.
+Today, the Azores are an autonomous region of Portugal and have been designated a UNESCO Global Geopark, combining striking volcanic landscapes with a rich maritime heritage.

 The Maldives and the Indian Ocean Trade